Nick Pratto Preview, Player Props: Royals vs. Tigers

 Nick Pratto At The Plate

-- Looking at the 86 games he has played this year, he's hit a home run in seven of them (8.1%), and in 2.1% of his trips to the plate.
+- He has hit a home run in seven games this season (8.1%), homering in 2.1% of his trips to the plate.

-- Pratto has driven home a run in 25 games this year (29.1%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on two occasions..
+- He has scored a run in 28 games this season, with multiple runs four times.

-- In 28 of 86 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.